marcoamadeo/Wandome/README.md

 # Wandome
-Web App for Wondome in material design using API
+Web App for Wondome in material design using API using Html, Css, Javascript, Jquery.